ckeditor/ckeditor5/README.md

 CKEditor 5 is a modular, multi-package, multi-repository project.
 It consists of a several packages which create the editing framework, based on which the feature packages are implemented.

 The [ckeditor5](https://github.com/ckeditor/ckeditor5) repository is the place that centralizes the development of CKEditor 5.
 It bundles different packages into a single place, adding the necessary helper tools for the development workflow, like the builder and the test runner.
-[Basic information on how to set up the development environment](https://github.com/ckeditor/ckeditor5/wiki/Development-Environment) can be found in the wiki pages.
+[Basic information on how to set up the development environment](https://ckeditor5.github.io/docs/nightly/ckeditor5/latest/framework/guides/contributing/development-environment.html) can be found in the documentation.

 ### Reporting issues and feature requests

 Each repository independently handles its issues.
 However, it's recommended to report issues in [this repository](https://github.com/ckeditor/ckeditor5/issues) unless you know to which specific repository the issue belongs.

-Read more in the [Support](https://github.com/ckeditor/ckeditor5/wiki/Support) wiki page.
+Read more in the [Support](https://ckeditor5.github.io/docs/nightly/ckeditor5/latest/framework/guides/support.html) page.

 ## Packages